-Steps for cleaning and disinfection
+Steps for cleaning

-Figure 1.1 outlines a four-step approach to cleaning and disinfecting wells after natural or man-made disasters.
+Figure 1.1 outlines a four-step approach to cleaning a wells after natural or man-made disasters.
 It is an emergency approach designed to rehabilitate wells so that they produce water of a similar quality to that supplied before the disaster (see Box 1.1).

 Technical Note 15 gives further information on wells contaminated by seawater.